Abhishek-IITH/Lane-Detection-Project/README.md

 # Lane-Detection-Project
-Implementation of Lane detection algorithm on UGV using raspberry pi.
+Implementation of Lane detection algorithm on UGV using raspberry pi using Hough's transform.